Preview: Into the Mist

 But she wasn't having it.
 Not today.

 A high-pitched buzzing intruded upon her shock as she flung open the door and climbed inside.
 “Dammit,” she croaked as bright spots danced before her eyes.
-She sucked in a breath and jammed the key in to start the engine, trying to control her trembling limbs.
+Sucking in a breath, she jammed the key in to start the engine.

 The sordid scene she’d walked in on played through her mind again—undeniable, irrevocable.
 This is it, she thought, face creasing in anguish.
 This is really it.